request an appointment online.

-Biopsies for prostate cancer are done in a doctor’s office or other facility as an outpatient procedure.
+Biopsies for prostate cancer are usually outpatient procedures done in a doctor’s office or other facility.
 A local anesthetic like dentists use, often lidocaine, is injected into the area close to the prostate to make the procedure more comfortable.

-A small transrectal ultrasound (TRUS) probe with an imaging device is inserted into the rectum so the doctor can view the prostate on a video screen.
+In most cases, a small transrectal ultrasound (TRUS) probe with an imaging device is inserted into the rectum.
+The doctor can then view the prostate on a video screen.
 Using this image as a guide, the physician injects a thin needle through the wall of the rectum into the prostate.
 Several tiny samples of tissue are removed.

 Sometimes a biopsy will not find prostate cancer, even if it is there.
 If your doctor is concerned that you may have prostate cancer based on a follow-up PSA test, a second biopsy may be performed.